openwall/john/src/ztex/fpga-sha512crypt/README.md

 for cores, adds padding and total where necessary.
 It saves the state of an unfinished computation, switches to the next core after each block.
+- It allows several programs hardcoded in CPU's instruction memory.
+Required program is selected at runtime.
+Currently there're 2 programs: sha512crypt and Drupal7 CMS hashes.
 - The program for the CPU is available <a href='https://github.com/magnumripper/JohnTheRipper/blob/bleeding-jumbo/src/ztex/fpga-sha512crypt/sha512crypt/sha512unit/cpu/program.vh'>here</a>.